Laman7/autoCSS/README.md

 CSS | what it does
 --- | ---
 .primary | change color to primary
+.primary-off | change color to primary
 .secondary | change color to secondary
+.secondary-off | change color to secondary
 .accent | change color to accent
+.accent-off | change color to accent
 .base | change color to base

+### Colors Explained
+Primary | it should be the color you want people to remember you by Secondary | complementing colors the primary
+Accent | Complete opposite to the primary colors
+Base | The main website background color
+Grey | Use as logically possible
+Body | Main text color
+Body Off | Use it for lesser importance

 ## Auto Spacing Vertical Elements